-Follow along with my curated list of 42 Inspiring Ideas for your Deck Railings (organized by Railing Style) as we can go through some awesome deck railing ideas.
+Follow along with my curated list of 40+ Fresh and Popular Ideas for your Deck Railings to inspire you (organized by Railing Style).

 To get the best of two material worlds — wood and metal — just use both at the same time!
-Some of the most stylish deck railing ideas include elements of more than one material, and this one is a great example of that.
-The lighted railing adds to the look, too, by giving you a brilliant way to entertain at night without overbearing or blinding floodlights.
+Some of the most stylish deck railings include elements of more than one material, and this one is a great example of that with wood posts and metal railings for a modern look.
+The lighted railing on this wood deck adds to the look, too, by giving you a brilliant way to entertain at night without overbearing or blinding floodlights or spot lighting.

-These cable wire deck railing ideas contain beautiful, vertical wooden or metal balustrades which can be supplemented by other thinner materials for the horizontal element.
+These cable wire deck railings have beautiful, vertical wooden or metal balustrades which can be supplemented by other thinner materials for the horizontal element.
 This creates both thickness and height, while at the same time minimizing any potential visibility constraints across the length of your porch’s perimeter.

 Deck railing designs of this nature work extremely well in outdoor, wooded environments, such as cabins or lake houses.

 To emphasize the other components of your patio, opt for a deck railing that’s light, something that practically disappears into its surroundings.
-Thin, metal, wire railing fits all of these descriptions perfectly.
+Thin, metal, wire railing fits all of these descriptions perfectly with a wood railing cap on top.
 It’s a natural choice for porches that already have multiple pieces that attract attention and simply want something to provide an element of structure and safety.

 It seems like Pinterest (and/or Chip and Joanna Gaines) will always find a way to make rustic look like the coziest, chicest, most wonderful thing on planet earth.
 This is one of those deck railing designs.
-Here’s another instance in which wood planks used for the floorboards can also double as beams and poles for your railing posts.
+This custom deck is another instance in which wood planks used for the floorboards can also double as beams and poles for your railing posts.
 Stretch thin wire horizontally to provide a seamless enclosure all the way around.